 Is that a gay thing?
 No.

-It all stems from the basic Expressive personality.
-What this owner identified in the retail employee was the personality type that happened to be gay; not a gay person.
+It all stems from the basic Expressive personality - what this owner identified in the retail employee was the personality type that happened to be gay, not a gay person.

-And when you're trying to teach them a rigid process your Analtyical employees can easily take to, this personality will constantly challenge why they have to do it "that way."
-They will complain their creativity is being stifled - they feel like robots.
+And when you're trying to teach them a rigid process your Analytical employees can easily take to, this personality will constantly challenge why they have to do it "that way."
+They will complain that their creativity is being stifled - they feel like robots.

 Is that a gay thing?
-No, its an Expressive personality thing.
+No, it's an Expressive personality thing.